Staatliches Museum Ägyptischer Kunst: Collection

-The obelisk of Titus Sextius Africanus once before the Residenz was moved into the museum.
+The Titus Sextius Africanus obelisk before the Residenz was moved into the museum.

 The museum displays ancient Egyptian artefacts, such as statues, sculptures, cult articles, papyri, stone tablets with hieroglyphics, glasswares, jewellery, amulets but also mummies, textiles and household goods.
 About 2000 of more than 8000 objects are displayed permanently.
 There are also temporary exhibitions.

 Among the most distinguished exhibits are the famous duplex statue portraying the pharaoh Nyuserre Ini as a youth and as an elder man, the false door of the grave chamber of Menes, the statues of the pharaohs Amenemhat III, Ramses II, Thutmose III and Akhenaten, the sphinx of Sesostris III and of Amenhotep II, the sarcophagus lid of queen Sitdjehuti and the kneeling figure of Senenmut.
 One of the most famous exhibits is the glass cup with the inscription of Thutmose III, the oldest glass vessel in the world (1450 BC).

 The upper part of a priest statue dates from the Persian period (ca. 500 BC).
 The Hellenistic-Roman period is represented by master pieces such as the bust of a Seleucid ruler and the grand Egyptian statue of Antinous.
-The obelisk of Titus Sextius Africanus in the atrium is 5.80 meters high, the central part dates from the 50 AD, the rest was added later and restored several times.
+The Titus Sextius Africanus obelisk in the atrium is 5.80 meters high, the central part dates from the 50 AD, the rest was added later and restored several times.

 Very precious is the treasure of jewellery of the Nubian Queen Amanishakheto.
 The museum owns also the Assyrian Orthostates reliefs from the palace of king Ashur-nasir-pal II and a lion tile from the Ishtar Gate of Babylon which were once displayed in the Glyptothek.

 Since 1912 the museum has held the mummy of a child aged between 4 and 6 years old found by Flinders Petrie near the Hawara Pyramid.
 The mummy includes a Fayum mummy portrait which CT scans suggest are a reasonably accurate representation of the child in question.